kanwren/augustus/README.md

       as a value of an object, however; see the `optional` combinator for details.

+#### Basic combinators

-Besides primitive schemas, there are many other useful basic and aggregate schemas, as well:
+Besides primitive schemas, there are many other useful basic schemas and combinators for aggregate schemas:

 ```typescript
 import { Schemas as S, DomainOf } from "@nprindle/augustus";